ryanmio/LittleFallsVA/exampleSite/content/english/store/product-7.md

 button_link: "#"

 draft: false

+# alt text for product image
+image_alt: "Image of kiss-cut sticker featuring text logo reading Little Falls VA - A Name for All."
 ---

 Grab a Little Falls sticker to show your support and spark conversations about the renaming movement.
 On sale during launch!!